Picture of Dr. Shezad Malik

 The Bard Recovery IVC filter was approved by the Food and Drug Administration in 2002.
 It was placed on the market for use in 2003.

-Its manufacturer, Bard Peripheral Vascular withdrew the Recovery IVC filter from the market in 2005 and replaced it with the G2 IVC filter.
-The G2 IVC filter is the "second generation" of the Recovery IVC filter.
+Bard Peripheral Vascular the manufacturer withdrew the Recovery IVC filter from the market in 2005 and replaced it with the G2 IVC filter.
+The G2 IVC filter is the “second generation” of the Recovery IVC filter.

 A recent medical report has found that 25% of all Bard Recovery IVC filters and 12% of Bard G2 IVC filters fractured.
 These fractured filters have the potential become dislodged and cause serious and fatal injury.